themattbirch/Portfolio/src/content/posts/sales-funnel-formula-user-journey.md

 description: Uncover the perfect sales funnel formula designed to guide your audience through a well-defined user journey, maximizing engagement, nurturing leads, and boosting conversions at every stage of the funnel.
 ---

-# The perfect sales funnel formula for a defined user journey

 Much has changed in business and marketing trends over the past year, but lead generation continues to remain important.

 Many business owners actually prioritize leads over sales, as they believe that lifetime value is a more important key performance indicator (KPI) than one or two short-term sales.
 Revenue is important, but building a relationship based on trust with a consumer is more beneficial, in terms of long-term growth.
 Getting these users to fall in love with your brand over your competitors can spur them to refer your business to others.
 Not only that, it can obviously drive them to buy more from you in both the short and long-term, rather than simply a one-off.